jodyndaniel/CityTrek/README.md

 both ArcMap and QGIS.
 The first step was to merge the raster images, and this included areas in and around the City of Toronto.
 Next, I generated a [hillshade](https://desktop.arcgis.com/en/arcmap/10.3/manage-data/raster-and-images/hillshade-function.htm), raster layer, which is simply a hypothetical measure of how much sun gets to a cell.
 This is based on the slope and aspect of the neighbouring cells.
-Thus, a cell that is has no landscape elements next to it that are of a higher slope/elevation will, theoretically, have more sunlight exposure.
+Thus, a cell that
+has no landscape elements next to it that are of a higher slope/aspect will, theoretically, have more sunlight exposure.
 I then derived a [roughness](https://docs.qgis.org/3.4/en/docs/user_manual/processing_algs/gdal/rasteranalysis.html#gdalroughness) raster layer, which is the degree of irregularity in a surface.